masaochi/TC/docs/installation.rst

 .. note::

    DO NOT use the input files (including pseudopot.) provided here for your research.
-There were made only for test calculation.
+They were made only for test calculation.

 .. note::